 Treatment of section 26 in jurisprudence is sparse and generally quite brief.
 A lower court decision has referred to the purpose of the section as being that of ensuring that any rights or freedoms not expressly included in the Charter, but which exist otherwise, are not extinguished because of that omission.
 It referred also to the section as underscoring that the Charter was intended to enlarge rights and freedoms, not to restrict or eliminate them (R. v.
 Feist (1997), 203 A.R.
 143 (AB P.C.)).

-Another lower court decision has cited Hogg’s reference to section 26 as “a cautionary provision, included to make clear that the Charter is not to be construed as to taking away an existing undeclared rights or freedoms”, but not as having the effect of constitutionalizing such additional rights or freedoms (Fraser Health Authority v.
-Jongerden, 2013 BCSC 986 at paragraph 164, quoting P. W. Hogg, Constitutional Law of Canada (5th ed.
+Another lower court decision has cited Hogg’s reference to section 26 as “a cautionary provision, included to make clear that the Charter is not to be construed as to taking away any existing undeclared rights or freedoms”, but not as having the effect of constitutionalizing such additional rights or freedoms (P. W. Hogg, Constitutional Law of Canada (5th ed.
 Supp.
 2007) at s.
-36.12).
+36.12, quoted in Fraser Health Authority v.
+Jongerden, 2013 BCSC 986 at paragraph 164).
 The principle that the recognition of other rights and freedoms under section 26 does not itself give rise to further constitutional rights is referred to in additional jurisprudence (see, e.g., Hudson v.
 Canada (Attorney General), 2007 SKQB 455, affirmed, 2009 SKCA 108, leave to appeal to the SCC refused, 359 Sask.
 R. 317 (note); and Canfield v.
 Prince Edward Island (1998) 158 D.L.R.
 (4th) 125 (PEICA)).

 1. Application of the Charter